 We develop and deliver education and training programs for leaders in the use of collaborative governance practices.
 Recent workshops include “Beyond Bickering” for the Minnesota and Arkansas state legislatures, and a workshop for university programs on collaborative governance and public policy consensus building.

-*PCI does not pay facilities and administration or indirect costs to any organization.
+*Kitchen Table Democracy (formerly PCI) does not pay facilities and administration or indirect costs to any organization.

-In addition, PCI and NPCC:
+In addition, Kitchen Table Democracy and NPCC: